lishenglilab/DRIVE/DRIVE_toy_example.md

-# Supplementary: Minimal toy example for running the DRIVE workflow
+#Minimal toy example for running the DRIVE workflow

 This supplementary page provides a minimal toy example for running the DRIVE workflow using the test files distributed with the repository.
 It lists the required input files, example commands for local and Docker-based runs, and the expected output files.

-> This page is intended for supplementary documentation rather than the main repository landing page.
-A recommended location is `docs/minimal_toy_example.md` or `supplementary/minimal_toy_example.md`.

 ## Minimal input files